These inclusive practices are a simple but powerful way to make your teaching delivery more inclusive.

 Give text alternatives for the key teaching points in images, tables, graphics, videos and audio.

-- For images and tables this can be an explanatory caption
+- Images and tables: this can be an explanatory caption

 Why: a text version, with searchable terms and correct spelling of complex names, is essential for students with visual impairments, deafness or hearing loss.
 It's also useful to reinforce the learning for everyone.